Skip to main content

 • Planning future lessons in consideration of your classes' performance.

 When analysing by colour, at first glance, you can see that a student might have exceeded their minimum target grade for a unit, while they underperformed in the next unit.
-The image below highlights this example for the student Huckleberry Finn.
+This is highlighted in the example below for the student Ada Browning.

 The darkness of the cells which display raw marks are indicative of how well your students have performed: